 - Dropcloth or something to protect your work surface

-Patina Finish in 3 Steps
+Patina Finish in 3 Easy Steps

 There are probably other patina aging kits out there, but this is the one that I used on my planter.

-And, this is not a faux patina paint kit!
+Note: This is not a faux patina paint kit!
 This kit is a three-part process that causes a chemical reaction to create a true patina!

 Overall, it was fun to watch the color change and I still have a 1/4 left of everything to patina something else!